 From the design of our LEED® Platinum-certified facility, the use of the latest green technologies to the adoption of green operating practices, the Vancouver Convention Centre is committed to being as environmentally sustainable as possible.

-We’re proud to be the world’s first LEED® Platinum certified convention centre.
+We’re proud to be the world’s first double LEED® Platinum certified convention centre.
 Here are a few reasons why we are truly green by design.

 - The West building’s six-acre living roof – the largest in Canada and the largest non-industrial living roof in North America – features more than 400,000 indigenous plant and grasses.
 Our unique roof is designed to act as an insulator, reducing heat gains in the summer and heat losses in the winter.

 - The roof is also home to four beehives with European honey bees.
 The bees help pollinate the plants on the living roof while supplying honey for our ‘scratch’ kitchen.

 - A restored marine habitat is built into the foundation of the West building.
 Water quality in the area has improved dramatically, with the growth of a large variety of sea life.

 - Our sophisticated black water treatment plant recycles grey and black water that goes back into our washrooms for toilet flushing and is used for rooftop irrigation during warmer weather.